Rustic Spinach and Cornmeal Soup

-So I hear that it’s cold and rainy up north, there and that can only mean one thing.
+So I hear that it’s cold and rainy up north, and that can only mean one thing.
 Soup weather!
-It may still be in the 80’s down here, but we’re finally waking up to cool breezes.
+It may still be in the 80′s down here, but we’re finally waking up to cool breezes.
 Nothing is more exciting than the end of a brutal Miami summer and the promise of blue skies and outdoor dining for the next 6 months.
 You may hate me if you wish, but you guys get Fall and snow on Christmas.
 It’s a trade off.

 Not matter what the season, soup is my all time favorite thing to make.
 I love chopping the onions and garlic and the way they smell in hot olive oil.
 I love the warm simmering pot and the glossy look of the bubbling broth.
 And most of all, I love being able to taste and adjust along the way, adding more spice or more acid until it’s just perfect.
 So when I saw Lidia Bastianich’s recipe for Rustic Spinach and Cornmeal Soup in this month’s Bon Appetit, I knew it would be just the kind of thing I love.